PoslinskiNet/ember-testing-guide/README.md

 assert.dom('#title').hasText('My header');
 ```

-So it just simplifies the most common calls with a very clear and descriptive interface.
+It simplifies the most common calls with a very clear and descriptive interface.

 Full documentation can be found here: https://github.com/simplabs/qunit-dom